-Prague Music Performance Institute & Festival was founded by Czech pianist Jan Bartoš and late Zenon Fishbein (Manhattan School of Music in New York) in 2010.
+Prague Music Performance was founded by Czech pianist Jan Bartoš and the late Zenon Fishbein (Manhattan School of Music in New York) in 2010.
 The project organically combines a festival with an educational institution.
-PMP thematically connects concerts, master classes, workshops, lectures, and residencies.
-The projects primarily focus on classical music, jazz, and experimental music.
-However, PMP also endeavors to include other fields of art such as the fine arts, film, or literary art.
+PMP presents concerts across musical genres, master classes, lectures, and residencies.
+PMP also endeavors to include other fields of art, such as the fine arts, film, or literary art.

-PMP is supported by the EEA and Norway Grants 2014-2021, the Czech Ministry of Culture, the State Fund of Culture, the Capital City of Prague, Stadler-Trier Music Foundation, and the Pamela Stacy Fund.
+PMP Institute & Festival is supported by the EEA and Norway Grants 2014-2021, the Czech Ministry of Culture, the State Fund of Culture, the Capital City of Prague, Stadler-Trier Music Foundation, and the Pamela Stacy Fund.